History of Japanese foreign relations: "Economic Miracle" of 1950s

 Meanwhile, the United States under President Eisenhower saw Japan as the economic anchor for Western Cold War policy in Asia.
 Japan was completely demilitarized and did not contribute to military power, but did provide the economic power.
 The US and UN forces used Japan as their forward logistics base during the Korean War (1950–53), and orders for supplies flooded Japan.
 The close economic relationship strengthened the political and diplomatic ties, so that the two nations survived a political crisis in 1960 involving left-wing opposition to the U.S.-Japan Security Treaty.
 The left failed to force the removal of large American military bases in Japan, especially on Okinawa.
 Shimizu argues that the American policy of creating "people of plenty" was a success in Japan and reached its goal of defusing anti-capitalist protest on the left.

 In 1968 Japan's economy surpassed West Germany to become the second-largest economic power in the world after the United States.
 Japan ascended to great power status again.
 It kept the 2nd biggest economy position until 2011, when the economy of China surpassed it.

+Japan's dealing with its war legacy strained relations with China and Korea.
+Japanese officials and emperors have made over 50 formal war apologies since the 1950s.
+However, some politicians of China and Korea found the official apologies, such as those of the Emperor in 1990 and the Murayama Statement of 1995, inadequate or insincere.
+Nationalist politics have exacerbated this, such as denial of the Nanjing Massacre and other war crimes, revisionist history textbooks, which provoked protests in East Asia.
+Japanese politicians make frequent visits to Yasukuni Shrine to commemorate the people who died in wars from 1868 to 1954, but convicted war criminals are among the enshrined.